cypress-io/cypress-documentation/source/guides/getting-started/installing-cypress.md

 As of version `0.20.0` Cypress is also a fully baked `node_module` you can require in your node scripts.

 You can {% url 'read more about the CLI here' command-line %}.

-# Logging In

-Some areas of the Desktop application require logging in through GitHub, like when clicking on the 'Runs' tab or viewing a project's 'Record Key'. **You do not need to log in to run tests.**